Cnut's invasion of England: Battle of Assandun

-The battle is mentioned briefly in Knýtlinga saga which quotes a verse of skaldic poetry by Óttarr svarti, one of Canute's court poets.
+The battle is mentioned briefly in Knýtlinga saga which quotes a verse of skaldic poetry by Óttarr svarti, one of Cnut's court poets.

 During the course of the battle, Eädnoth the Younger, Bishop of Dorchester, was killed by Cnut's men whilst in the act of saying mass on behalf of Edmund Ironside's men.
 According to Liber Eliensis, Eadnoth's hand was first cut off for a ring, and then his body cut to pieces.
-The Ealdorman Ulfcytel Snillingr also died in the battle.
+Ulfcytel Snillingr and Aelfric of Hampshire also died in the battle.

+Treaty of Olney

+After his defeat at Assandun, Edmund fled westwards, and Cnut pursued him into Gloucestershire, with another battle probably fought near the Forest of Dean, for Edmund had an alliance with some of the Welsh.
+On an island called Olney near Deerhurst, Cnut and Edmund convinced by the nobility, met to negotiate terms of peace.
+Some sources claim that Edmund challenged Cnut to a Holmgang, but the latter refused.